West coast USA road trip itinerary

 The famous Landscape Arch in Arches National Park.

-Moab is a nice place to relax and chill for a couple of days. there’s plenty of nice restaurants and you can walk everywhere (no car needed!).
+Moab is a nice place to relax and chill for a couple of days.
+There are plenty of nice restaurants and you can walk everywhere (no car needed!).
 There are two National Parks to visit from Moab.
 The closest one is Arches National Park, filled with beautiful stone arches.
 A great place for hiking, but go as early as possible because it will be very hot and crowded during the day!

 Canyonlands National Park overlook